 The IDI Awards took place in The Marker Hotel on Thursday the 17th November 2022.
 The winner of the Universal Design Category was Rachel Copley McQuillan & Stina Sandström of Bureau Bonanza with their design of The Douglas Hyde website.

-Figure 1 Screengrab of the Welcome page of The Douglas Hyde Website
+Screengrab of the Welcome Page of the Douglas Hyde Website

 The Douglas Hyde website and all other communications platforms have a clear editorial structure that allows for tiered levels of engagement with an information system using headings, sub-heads, introductory paragraph-styles, ‘read more’ tags.
 The website structure goes from engaging and welcoming to descriptive and informative to academic and critical.